Fig. 1 -- Bike ban

 All of society suffers when a cyclist is unjustly cited for riding lawfully.
 Police, prosecutors and judges have their attention diverted from what they should be doing.
 But the cyclist suffers most because, even if he beats the rap, he will not be made whole for either the legal expense or aggravation.

 Below are excerpts from a few infamous cases where lawful cyclists were mistreated by the American Legal System.
 These were caused by ignorance by police, prosecutors and sometimes judges.
-You can read more about these and other cases in the article Bicycle "Right to the Road" Cases.

 One of the most contentious issues cyclists face is the promotion of laws that would require persons operating bicycles to wear helmets.
 Helmet laws are promoted by well-meaning public health advocates who know little of cycling and by not-so-well-meaning insurance companies looking for an excuse to deny compensation to victims.